New Ai Weiwei exhibition unveiled in Berlin but artist can't attend

 Other works reflect on traditional handicrafts, history and modernity but are more playful and inspired by Ai’s admiration of the Dadaist and conceptual artist Marcel Duchamp’s readymades.

-In one work particularly appropriate for car-crazy Germany, Han Dynasty (202 BC-220 AD) vases are covered in metallic paint in the same colors as those used on Mercedes and BMW automobiles.
+In one work particularly appropriate for car-crazy Germany, Han Dynasty (202 BC-220 AD) vases are covered in metallic paint in the same colours as those used on Mercedes and BMW automobiles.

-“Each vase is no longer recognizable as an ancient artifact, yet beneath the thin outer layer the history and complexity of the original remain intact,” the accompanying text reads.
+“Each vase is no longer recognisable as an ancient artefact, yet beneath the thin outer layer the history and complexity of the original remain intact,” the accompanying text reads.